Where To Watch The Six Nations 2025 In London

-Looking for places to watch the Six Nations 2024 in London?
-We can help you out there.
+Looking for pubs and bars to watch the Men's Six Nations 2025 in London?

-This year's Six Nations kicks off on 2 February running until 16 March.
-That's a whole month and a half of mauls, rucks, offsides and tries to soak.
+This year's tournament kicks off on 31 January running until 15 March.
+That's a whole month and a half of mauls, rucks, offsides and tries.
 And if you weren't lucky enough to nab a ticket to a match, there are loads of fan spaces, boozers and bars across the capital where you can watch this year's Six Nations Championships unfold.
-Here's our pick of the best.
+Here's our pick.

 The Vine, Kentish Town

-Boxpark goes hard with its sports events, and again this year, all three venues (Shoreditch, Croydon and Wembley) are screening every single Six Nations match, which you can get stuck into alongside copious amounts of superb street food (plus pints of not-quite-so-superb Doombar).
+Boxpark Shoreditch and Wembley are screening every single Six Nations match on the numerous HD screens, which you can get stuck into alongside copious amounts of superb street food (plus pints of not-quite-so-superb Doombar).

 Faltering Fullback, Finsbury Park